Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Despite complexity, they always remain positive and highly motivated, and they support other members of the team to navigate challenges.

-- They greatly exceed all expectations, for example in terms of timescales and other measures of success for projects or services.
+- They greatly exceed all expectations, for example in terms of timescales and other measures of success for projects or services, and the impact of their actions can be clearly evidenced.

 Example 2

-- Projects completed by the team member have had a very strong impact on an area of activity.
+- Projects completed by the team member have had a very significant impact on an area of activity.

-- By being creative and stepping outside of the expected channels of communication, this individual has greatly raised awareness and trust in the service.
+- By being creative / innovative and stepping outside of the expected channels of communication, this individual has greatly raised awareness and trust in the area.

 - The individual goes above and beyond in acting as a positive role model, engaging and motivating the team delivering the service.